alexch/codelikethis/public/lessons/learn_to_code/intro.md

   * between you and a computer
   * between you and other coders
   * between you and future you
+  * between you and the client / the user / the business

 # What will we learn today?